Comonadic Coalgebras and Bousfield Localization: Equivalent Approaches to Preservation of Comonadic Coalgebras

 In the previous definition, by Theorem \ref{clockwise.ccw}, the category $\coalgklcm$ admits the left-induced model structure via the forgetful functor to $\lcm$, and it is equal to $\Lcprime\coalgkm$ as a model category.

 The following result shows that the three approaches to preservation of comonadic coalgebras under left Bousfield localization are equivalent and, furthermore, provides a converse to Theorem \ref{left-comonad-preservation}.
-It is essentially the comonad analogue of \cite{batanin-white} (Theorem 5.6).
-Moreover, its analogue for a monad and right Bousfield localization is \cite{white-yau3} (Theorem 5.4).
+It is essentially the comonad analogue of \cite{batanin-white} (Thm.
+5.6).
+Moreover, its analogue for a monad and right Bousfield localization is \cite{white-yau4} (Thm.
+5.4).

 \begin{theorem} Under Assumption \ref{standing.assumptions}, suppose $\coalgklcm$ admits the left-induced model structure via the forgetful functor

 in which the equality is from Theorem \ref{clockwise.ccw}.
 Then the following statements are equivalent. \begin{enumerate} \item $U$ in \eqref{coalgklcm.forget} preserves weak equivalences and fibrant objects. \item $\LC$ preserves $K$-coalgebras (Def. \ref{def:preserves-coalgebra}). \item $\LC$ lifts to the homotopy category of $K$-coalgebras (Def. \ref{crt-comonad}). \item The forgetful functor preserves left Bousfield localization (Def. \ref{grso-comonad}). \end{enumerate} \end{theorem}